sodabubblewine/sodabubblewine.github.io/README.md

 17. The line that goes through the first basis vector of the world coordinate frame is called 'the x-axis', or, more precisely, 'the world x-axis', or, technically, 'the x-axis of the world coordinate frame'.

-18. The word 'coordinate' in the phrase 'the world coordinate frame' refers to the triple of numbers that we'll use to write down our measurements once we've set up our world coordinate frame e.g. '(2,3,4)' designates a triple whose first coordinate tells us to go two stick units in the direction of the first basis vector (and along the x-axis) to find the point with coordinate (2,3,4) in the world coordinate frame.
+18. The word 'coordinate' in the phrase 'the world coordinate frame' refers to the triple of numbers that we'll use to write down our measurements once we've set up our world coordinate frame e.g. '(2,3,4)' designates a triple whose first coordinate tells us to go two stick units in the direction of the first basis vector (and along the x-axis) as the first step in finding the point with coordinate (2,3,4) in the world coordinate frame.

 19. By keeping the tail of our stick at the origin of the world and rotating it at a right angle from the first basis vector, we get the point at the tip of the second basis vector.
 The line that goes through the second basis vector is called the 'y-axis of the world coordinate frame'.